sonetto104/Peter-Regan-CI-PP2/README.md

 ## Issues With This Project That Could Be Improved

 I suspect there are more efficient ways to write some of the code I have written in my script.js file due to some blocks being repeated, however, I am not yet fluent enough with Javascript to be able to figure out what they are right now.
-Given the time frame for this project, I feel it is more likely that I would confuse and introduce problems to code that already works by trying to edit it at this tage.
+Given the time frame for this project, I feel it is more likely that I would confuse and introduce problems to code that already works by trying to edit it at this stage.
 However, in future it would be worth exploring how I could make the script.js file more economical and easier to read.

 ***Special Note Regarding Naming of Audio Tags in Assets Folder*** Though Code Institute recommends not using capital letters in file names in the marking criteria for this project, I do use capital letters in the naming of notes.
 This is because in the absence of being able to use a musical flat symbol in the filenames, I am using 'b' to stand for flat instead.
 However if I used all lower case letters to name notes in combination with this 'b', it would make it far more difficult to read the note names.
 Furthermore, it is conventional in music theory to write note names with capital letters.